schuchert/wikispaces/pages/FitNesse.Tutorials.ScenarioTables.md

 Notice that the first column is 2?
 In fact, the way these pages have been split, the first column will always be 2.
 Can you remove that duplication?

 The answer is yes you can.
 You can create a new scenario table that uses the first scenario table.
 That's what the rest of this section will describe.
 It will leave out some of the details.
-For a better understanding of what is happening under the covers, read [[FitNesse.Tutorials.ScenarioTables.OriginalArticle|original article]].
+For a better understanding of what is happening under the covers, read [original article]({{ site.pagesurl}}/FitNesse.Tutorials.ScenarioTables.OriginalArticle).

 This requires two steps:
 * Define a new Scenario in terms of an existing scenario.